-At Cambridge Health Alliance, we understand that raising a family is more challenging than ever.
-Both parents and children must balance the demands of school, work, family, and friends - with fewer resources to help children cope with today's fast-paced world.
-Our expert staff of Psychiatrists, Psychologists, Nurse Clinical Specialists, and Social Workers, have extensive training in the mental health of children and teenagers, and many serve as faculty at Harvard Medical School.
+At CHA, we understand that raising a family is more challenging than ever.
+Both parents and children must balance the demands of school, work, family and friends - with fewer resources to help children cope.

 Common reasons why families come to us for help:

 |- Divorce in the family